• Skip to main content

 I've not seen too many recipes that use shallots or onions of any kind, but I think it adds a needed layer of flavor.
 Apparently, if you're making "traditional" chicken marsala there is no cream added either.
 Gasp.
 I couldn't imagine this dish without it.

-Just a few simple steps to a delicious creamy chicken marsala
+simple steps to a delicious creamy chicken marsala

 • Flour the chicken, brown it in a pan with olive oil and butter.
+Remove from pan.

 • Use the same pan to cook the mushrooms - add more butter.